medikoo/log/README.md

 #### 2. Initialize log writer in main (starting) process module

-e.g. in main module of Node.js process:
+e.g. if target is Node.js, then install `log-node`, and at the top of main module initialize it

 ```javascript
 require("log-node")();